 It is very important to note that the Valuation Tribunal and the Commissioner of Valuation/Valuation Office are separate bodies, independent of each other.
 The role of the Valuation Tribunal is to hear appeals against decisions of the Commissioner.

 To Make an Appeal

-To make an appeal simply download the Notice of Appeal form, complete, and submit it to Valuation Tribunal within the statutory time limit, that is within 28 days from the date on which the Commissioner of Valuation publishes the valuation list.
+To make an appeal, complete the Revaluation Online Appeal form and submit it to Valuation Tribunal within the statutory time limit along with the appropriate fee, that is within 28 days of the date of your Final Revaluation Certificate issued by the Valuation Office.

 |Valuation of property as determined by the Commissioner of Valuation||Appeal Fee|

 |Exceeding €50,000 and not exceeding €250,000||€300|